winitzki/scall/tutorial/programming_dhall.md

   = λ(t : Type) → λ(ev : Semigroup t) →
     ∀(x : t) → ∀(y : t) → ∀(z : t) → semigroup_law t ev x y z
 ```
 This definition allows us to write an evidence for the semigroup law as a value of type `semigroup_law_t t ev`.

-Now we can implement the type `SemigroupLawful` via a dependent pair that contains both a `Semigroup` typeclass evidence and an equality type for the law:
+Now we can implement the type `SemigroupLawful` via a dependent pair that contains a `Semigroup` typeclass evidence and an evidence that the law holds:

 ```dhall
 let SemigroupLawful = λ(t : Type) → DependentPair (Semigroup t) (λ(ev : Semigroup t) → semigroup_law_t t ev)